openmaptiles/www.openmaptiles.org/docs/host/tileserver-php.md

 - PHP 5.2+ with SQLite module (php5-sqlite)

 ### Prepare TileServer
-TileServer-PHP is only one PHP file which you need to copy together with the MBTiles file.
+TileServer PHP is only one PHP file which you need to copy together with the MBTiles file.
 Download the project files as a zip archive from [GitHub page of the project](https://github.com/klokantech/tileserver-php) and unpack it into your web-hosting or local LAMP/WAMP.
 Then go to your browser and open http://localhost/<path-to-your-folder> and you will see TileServer's client.